 Is it safe to thaw chicken breast in the microwave?

-As per USDA, thawing chicken breast in a microwave is a safe method.
+Yes, thawing chicken breast in a microwave is safe.
 However, if not done correctly this method can bring the chicken breast into the temperature danger zone causing rapid multiplication of food borne bacteria.

 Chicken thawed in a microwave enters into the temperature danger zone between 40 deg F to 140 degree F temperature.
 Food borne bacteria thrive in this range.